connectifi-co/getting-started/README.md

 `https://unpkg.com/@connectifi/agent-web/dist/main.js`

-# Connecting to a directory
+# Connecting to a Directory

 With Connectifi, applications participate in interop by connecting to the same directory.
 The directory determines what applications can participate and what the security parameters will be.